XiaoshuangLiu/Spotify_dashboard/README.md

-# MA705 Final Project: Spotify_dashboard
+# MA705 Final Project: Spotify Dashboard

 This repository contains files used in the MA705 dashboard project.
 The final dashboard is deployed on Heroku [here](https://xiaoshuang.herokuapp.com/).

 ## Dashboard Description